 If appropriate, an approval letter from SHPO must be attached to the library’s construction application as a signed PDF.

 In the event a building is determined by SHPO to be of historical significance, the SHPO approval letter must specify the precise changes to the building that are being approved.
 Any project components not specifically approved in writing will not be considered for funding.
 In the event a building is determined by SHPO to lack historical significance, a letter to that effect from SHPO must accompany the application.
-Such letter may be used in subsequent years to comply with construction application requirements.

 For more information about SHPO requirements, please call 518-237-8643.
 You will be directed to the regional office in the area where the library building is located.